aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/datalabels/adding-custom-labels-to-data-points-in-the-series-of-the-chart/_index.md

 {{% alert color="primary" %}}

 You can add custom labels to data points in the series of the chart.
-Aspose.Cells provides [**DataLabel::getText()**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/datalabels/gettext/) method to add these custom labels.
+Aspose.Cells provides the **DataLabel::getText()** method to add these custom labels.
 This article will explain how to use this method to add custom labels to data points in the series of the chart.

 {{% /alert %}}